Apex-94/Sorting/README.md

 # Sorting
-Sorting algos written in c
+Divide and conquer Sorting algos written in c